RandomSE/Multi-Language-Task-Manager-API/Multi-Language-Task-Manager-API/README.txt

 Key: Content-Type
 Value: application/json
-Set Body: Click on the Body tab, select raw and JSON from the dropdown, and enter: json
+Set Body: Click on the Body tab, select raw and JSON from the dropdown, and enter:

 {
   "task": "New Task"
 }

 Send Request: Click the Send button.
 Delete a Task
 Select Method: DELETE
-Enter URL: http://localhost:8080/api.php?id=1 (replace 1 with the task ID) Send Request: Click the Send button.
+Enter URL: http://localhost:8080/api.php?id=1 (replace 1 with the task ID)  keep in mind the task id is more complex, an example would be  668e9df009faa
+Send Request: Click the Send button.